 In 2007, Brad Pitt founded a charity program to rebuild 90+ homes for New Orleanians whose homes were destroyed by Hurricane Katrina.
 The homes were designed to look futuristic, they did not appear to have any reference of the historic city, they were expensive to build (around $400,000 each) and expensive to fix.
 Mold began to grow on the “experimental materials” and much of the wooden decks rotted due to the humid climate in Louisiana.
 The New Republic called the houses “a waste of money and a distracting sideshow.”

-Unfortunately, this fiasco led to many years of turmoil for both Brad Pitt, the charity program — ironically called Make It Right, and the New Orleanians who were promised homes.
+Unfortunately, this fiasco led to many years of turmoil for both Brad Pitt and his charity program — ironically called Make It Right, and much distress for the New Orleanians who were promised homes.
 One 91 year old woman, Marion Bryan paid the initial house deposit in 2008.
 She experienced the demolition of that house, the creation and demo of a second house, and the final construction of a home in 2014.
-However, as of the 2023 The Hollywood Reporter article, Marion currently lives with her son and not in any house built by the Make It Right organization.
+However, as of 2023 in The Hollywood Reporter article, Marion currently lives with her son and not in any house built by the Make It Right organization.

 The class-action lawsuit against Make It Right and Brad Pitt began in 2018, and reached a settlement in 2022, in which the 107 homeowners were “eligible to receive $25,000 as reimbursement for repairs.”
 A company known as Global Green USA announced they were going to pay the $20.5 million settlement, but it turned out they didn’t have the money.
 According to public documents and reports, the New Orleans homeowners, many of whom can’t live in their homes, have not received any money from the lawsuit.